FlominatorGD/manifests/README.md

 # Build
 $ . build/envsetup.sh

-#!!!Be sure to apply lagacy patches for your device!!!
+#!!!Be sure to apply legacy patches for your device!!!

 $ brunch lineage_"your-device-name"-"user or userdebug or eng"